Tutorial

 Software setup

-First, install the Python module for UM-Bridge support through PyPI:
+Install the Python module for UM-Bridge support:

 pip install umbridge

+Instead of connecting to a remote server, you can of course run models on your own computer.
 You find a minimal UM-Bridge model server written in Python at UM-Bridge repository.
 Download this example server (by git cloning the repository, or just downloading the file itself).
 Launch it on your machine via:

 python minimal-server.py